What is Zero Waste Living?

 Keep in mind that even the best materials can only be recycled a few times, with the quality going down each time.
 Moreover, creating usable raw materials takes time, labor, and energy.
 Oftentimes, it’s so expensive that it’s cheaper to make a brand-new product.
 Also, cross-contamination in recycling also renders some batches of items unrecyclable.

-But don’t be disheartened—recycling is still essential in fighting waste, as imperfect as it may be.
+While recycling is imperfect, it’s still necessary in the fight against waste.
 I encourage everyone to recycle when there’s nothing else they can do with an item.
-Also, don’t forget to purchase items made from recycled material, because that’s pretty much the point of recycling to begin with.
+Also, don’t forget to purchase items made from recycled material, because that’s the point of recycling to begin with.

 Things to keep in mind when you recycle: